-As things stand, 10 players have been voted out of Survivor 48.
-Only eight are left competing for the title of Sole Survivor and $1 million prize.
-We also have three jury members, too!
+As things stand, 14 players have been voted out of Survivor 48.
+Only four players are left competing for the title of Sole Survivor and the $1 million prize.
+We also have seven jury members, too!

 This season is also on the short list of Survivor seasons with incredibly powerful and emotional moments.
 That was definitely the theme of episode 5, "Master Class in Deception, which included several players opening up about their heritage and the path that led them to Survivor.
 Of course, it also included one of the more powerful and impactful moments in the show's history with Joe Hunter trying to calm Eva Erickson after she became overwhelmed following a challenge win.